 Next, I study the evolution of the knowledge intensity of breakthrough innovation, which I define as the additional knowledge sources for helping inventors to create high-impact novelty.
 To perform this analysis, I test whether the average impact of patents that draw knowledge from a larger number of knowledge-based parents increased relative to average impact of patents that draw knowledge from fewer knowledge-based parents.
 To measure the number of prior knowledge sources that each patent draws ideas from, I compute the in-degree of patents using the graph of knowledge flows described in Section 2.
-This measure of knowledge intensity is the same as the "tree size" measure used by Jones

-(2009), except that Jones (2009) uses citations to identify patent's knowledge-based parents while I use the graph of knowledge flows produced by tracing patent subclasses between patents.
+This measure of knowledge intensity is the same as the "tree size" measure used by Jones (2009), except that Jones (2009) uses citations to identify patent's knowledge-based parents while I use the graph of knowledge flows produced by tracing patent subclasses between patents.

 To simplify the analysis, I transform the number of knowledge sources used to make each patent into a binary variable by defining patents with "many knowledge-based parents" as the patents in the top decile of their grant year cohort in terms of the number of prior patents they draw knowledge from.
 I define patents as having "few knowledge-based parents" if they fall in the bottom 90% of their grant year cohort.
+Therefore, 10% of all patents granted in each year are defined as having many knowledge-based parents.
 As before, I use the regressions described by Equations 4 and 5 to make these adjustments.
 I plot adjusted patent impact by patent novelty and knowledge intensity in Figures 7A and 7B.
-Raw patent impact values, broken out by patent novelty, are shown in Appendix B.
+Raw patent impact values, broken out by patent novelty, are shown in Appendix C.